 Housing costs in Sayreville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Sayreville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sayreville is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sayreville who work in office and administrative support (15.11%), sales jobs (11.04%), and management occupations (9.17%).
+Overall, Sayreville is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sayreville who work in office and administrative support (14.45%), sales jobs (10.75%), and management occupations (9.10%).

 Also of interest is that Sayreville has more people living here who work in computers and math than 95% of the places in the US.

 Sayreville is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Sayreville in 2010 was $34,685, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $138,740 for a family of four.
+The per capita income in Sayreville in 2018 was $36,016, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $144,064 for a family of four.
 However, Sayreville contains both very wealthy and poor people as well.

 Sayreville is an extremely ethnically-diverse borough.
 The people who call Sayreville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sayreville residents report their race to be White, followed by Asian.
 Sayreville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.72% of the borough’s residents.
-Important ancestries of people in Sayreville include Italian, Polish, German, and English.
+People of Hispanic or Latino origin account for 13.44% of the borough’s residents.
+Important ancestries of people in Sayreville include Italian, Irish, Polish, German, and Russian.

 The most common language spoken in Sayreville is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.